NLykoskoufis/fenrichcpp/README.md

     --region <chromosome>
 ```

+--vcf | vcf file (should be the same as the one you used for eQTL discovery)
+--bed | bed file containing gene positions (should be the same bed file as the one used for eQTL discovery)
+--qtl | txt file containing SNPid of nominally significant SNPs (one per line).

 ### Step3: Run enrichment analysis

 By default the window size is set to ± 2'500, the maf window to ±2% and the number of random variants to 10.
 You can always change these parameters if needed.